 1. The battle of the bloat is over

 Ate too much pasta last night and woke up looking like you swallowed a beach ball?
 Don’t stress!
-When you’re pregnant, there’s no need to worry about sucking it all in, or whether your paunch is protruding over your pants.
+One of the best things about being pregnant is not needing to worry about sucking it all in, or whether your paunch is protruding over your pants.
 Muffin top?
 More like loaf top.
-Embrace the bloat, lady, and grab yourself another serving of spaghetti while you’re at it (see #4 below).
+Embrace the bloat, lady.
+And grab yourself another serving of spaghetti while you’re at it (see #4 below).

 2. No more Aunt Flo for nine months